 Explore questions and answers about adoption from a man’s perspective

 “My parents want to raise the baby instead of adoption, but they are too old and I don’t want my child raised by relatives.
 It would be too hard.
-I want to give my son or daughter a chance you make something of themselves, do better than my life and have a chance to travel and go to college.
+I want to give my son or daughter a chance to make something of themselves, do better than my life and have a chance to travel and go to college.
 Maybe private school.
 I know a girlfriend that had older parents and by the time was 22 they had both died.
 I want my child to have siblings, grandparents and younger parents to raise him or her.
 I want them to have two parents and a dog.
 A room of their own and vacations with family.
 Things I didn’t have.
 I can create this for him or her by choosing adoption for them.
 I have some say on the life they will have.
 I want to give that to my child.
 I want to go to school myself and someday my child will be proud of me and what I made of myself.” – Dwayne, a birth father who, along with his girlfriend, chose adoption for their son

 I’m feeling all these emotions I’ve never felt before.
 Shame, embarrassment and sadness – what is up with this?

 An unplanned pregnancy in any relationship is life-changing and brings on lots of feelings and emotions.
 The news of an unexpected pregnancy can drastically alter the plans of many people’s lives.
 This can be challenging, especially if things were going well, you were on track for school, work or even a new relationship.
 This news doesn’t have to be bad, but it does have to be thought through.

 - How will my decision affect me now and in years to come?

 - How will my decision affect the child and his or her mother?
 Their future?

 - What do I want?

 - How can I make the right decision even if it’s the hardest?